All Episodes

 Right.

-I mean, if you're the one that is stoking these fires, the police are the problem, and they can do no wrong.
+I mean, if you're the one that is stoking these fires, the police are the problem and they can do no wrong.

-The black suspect can do no wrong.
+The black suspects can do no wrong.

 And the other reason we can't do our jobs, it's you.